 This section briefly describes the approach used to prepare the analysis of the potential effects of the project related to transportation.
 Operations following project completion would not change significantly compared to existing conditions.
-Therefore, an analysis of project-related traffic impacts using Level of Service (LOS) was not performed because LOS is primarily used for analyzing long-term effects of projects on traffic flow.
+Therefore, an analysis of project-related traffic impacts using LOS was not performed because LOS is primarily used for analyzing long-term effects of projects on traffic flow and is no longer an appropriate metric to assess transportation impacts under CEQA.
 This analysis used the recommended screening criterion from the Institute of Transportation Engineers (ITE) (1988) for assessing the effects of construction projects that create temporary traffic increases.
-To account for the large percentage of heavy trucks associated with typical construction projects, ITE recommends a threshold level of 50 or more new peak-direction (one-way) trips during the peak hour.
+To account for the large percentage of heavy trucks associated with typical construction projects, ITE recommends a threshold level of 50 or more new peak-direction (one-way) trips during the peak hour (or 100 peak-direction automobile trips assuming a passenger car equivalent of 2.0).